msalibian/STAT547O/Lecture2.md

 When the explanatory variables are "fixed" (in the sense of being "controlled", as in a designed experiment, or because they are bounded, for example) then M-estimators with a monotone and bounded score function have high-breakdown point, and can be chosen to also be highly-efficient.
 For example, in this situation quantile regression (L1) estimators are robust (but not efficient).
 An effective strategy to obtain high-breakdown point and high-efficiency estimators in this case is as follows:

--   Compute the L1 regression estimator;
+1. Compute the L1 regression estimator;
--   Compute an M-estimator of the scale of the corresponding residuals;
+2. Compute `s_n` an M-estimator of the scale of the corresponding residuals;
--   Use this auxiliary residual scale estimator to compute an M-estimator of regression (e.g. using Huber's loss function).
+3. Use `s_n` to compute an M-estimator of regression (e.g. using Huber's loss function).

 Note that since monotone score functions correspond to convex loss functions, the third step in the algorithm above is computationally relatively simple.

 It is easy to see that estimators based on monotone score functions may have larger biases than those based on re-descending ones.
 So, a simple variation of the approach above that generally performs better is to use a bounded loss function for the last step above.
 Since this now implies optimizing a non-convex function, the computational complexity can be prohibitive.
 However, extensive numerical experiments showed that finding a "local minimum" starting from a "good" initial point yields an estimator with very good properties, and one that it is very simple to compute.
 The corresponding algorithm is:

--   Compute the L1 regression estimator;
+1. Compute the L1 regression estimator;
--   Compute an M-estimator of the scale of the corresponding residuals;
+2. Compute `s_n` an M-estimator of the scale of the corresponding residuals;
--   Use this auxiliary residual scale estimator and the L1 regression estimator to start the iterations to compute an M-estimator with a re-descending score function.
+3. Use `s_n` and the L1 regression estimator to start the minimizing iterations of an M-estimator with a re-descending score function.

 #### Random features (explanatory variables)